Mercury-Language/mercury/Documentation/README.MS-VisualC.md

    `C:\mercury`, then you would add `C:\mercury\bin` to the Windows `PATH`.

 You can then run the Mercury compiler using the command `mercury`.
-This is a batch file that is the same as `mmc` in other environments.
+This is a batch file that is equivalent to `mmc` in other environments.
 We use the name `mercury` instead of `mmc` in the Windows Command Prompt.
 This is because the name `mmc` is also used by the Microsoft Management Console.